Statistical Learning from Biased Training Samples: Introduction

-The article is structured as follows.
-In section \ref{sec:background}, basics on selection bias models are briefly recalled and the framework for statistical learning based on biased training samples is described at length.
-The general algorithmic approach extending the ERM methodology to this setting is detailed in section \ref{sec:main}, where theoretical results guaranteeing its generalization capacity are also stated.
-Illustrative experimental results are displayed in section \ref{sec:num}, while technical proofs are deferred to the Appendix section.
-Additional details and experiments can be found in the Supplementary Material (SM).
+The rest of the article is structured as follows.
+In \Cref{sec:background}, basics on biased sampling models are briefly recalled, and the framework for statistical learning based on biased training samples is described at length, as well as the algorithmic approach extending the ERM methodology to this setting.
+In \Cref{sec:main}, the main theoretical results of this paper, guaranteeing the generalization capacity of ERM under selection bias, are stated.
+Illustrative experiments are displayed in \Cref{sec:num}, while technical details are deferred to the Appendix section.